-• Fault-system behavior: Investigate the system-level architecture and behavior of fault networks to better understand the cooperative interactions that take place over a wide range of scales, assessing the ways in which the system level behavior of faults controls seismic activity and regional deformation; produce fault-slip and surface-strain maps from the CMM;
+• Fault-system behavior: Investigate the system-level architecture and behavior of fault networks to better understand the cooperative interactions that take place over a wide range of scales, assessing the ways in which the system-level behavior of faults controls seismic activity and regional deformation; produce fault-slip and surface-strain maps from the CMM; compare short-term geodetic rates with long-term geologic rates and explain the differences; quantify the space-time behavior of the Southern California fault system, both on-shore and off-shore, using tectonic geomorphology, paleoseismology, historical records of seismicity, and instrumental catalogs; foster collaborations to obtain outside funding to investigate paleoseismic earthquake history to illuminate disagreements between geodetic and geologic inferences of fault slip rates and discriminate among competing stress evolution and seismicity simulation models; determine how geologic deformation is partitioned between slip on faults and distributed off-fault deformation and how geodetic strain is partitioned between long-term and short-term elastic strain and on-fault slip or permanent distributed strain.

-compare, quantitatively, short-term geodetic rates with long-term geologic rates and explain the differences; quantify the space-time behavior of the Southern California fault system, both on-shore and off-shore, using tectonic geomorphology, paleoseismology, historical records of seismicity, and instrumental catalogs; foster collaborations to obtain outside funding to investigate paleoseismic earthquake history in places where observations would best illuminate disagreements between geodetic and geologic inferences of fault slip rates and discriminate among competing stress evolution and seismicity simulation models; determine how geologic deformation is partitioned between slip on faults and distributed off-fault deformation and how geodetic strain is partitioned between long-term and short-term elastic strain and on-fault slip or permanent distributed strain.
+Deformation models: Develop, validate, and facilitate use of modular 3D quasi-static codes for simulating crustal motions utilizing realistic, highly resolved geometries (e.g., USR fault geometry and elastic structure) and rheological properties (e.g., Burgers body viscoelasticity, rate-state friction, poroelasticity, damage rheology); develop representations of fault system behavior on scales smaller than can be resolved on computationally feasible meshes; develop a closed volume representation of southern California (Community Block Model-CBM) that unifies the geometric representations of CFM and the CVM and that serves as a basis for efficient meshing and remeshing of models; assess mechanical compatibility of CFM and how slip is transferred between recognized fault segments, beginning with simple geometries and moving to the actual geometry; evaluate mesh generation strategies and generate realistic finite element meshes of Southern California consistent with CFM and CVM/USR structure; develop models of time-dependent stress transfer and deformation of Southern California over multiple earthquake cycles addressing geologic slip rates, geodetic motions (including CMM 4.0), and earthquake histories; use these models to infer fault slip, 3D rheologic structure, and fault interactions through the transfer of stresses; test model predictions of stress evolution by comparisons with observations of state of stress, high-resolution earthquake location and mechanism studies, and constraints from earthquake source physics models; develop tectonic models that explain the rates of fault slip inferred for the southern California fault system; develop systems which can be used to estimate earthquake parameters to rapidly provide information, such as expected postseismic deformation, useful in planning post-earthquake geodetic deployments.

-- Deformation models: Develop, validate, and facilitate use of modular 3D quasi-static codes utilizing realistic rheological properties (e.g., USR fault geometry and elastic structure; Kelvin-Voigt and Maxwell viscoelasticity, rate-state friction, poroelasticity, proxy representations of effects of small-scale structures) and realistic, highly resolved geometries for simulating crustal motions; develop proxy approaches to represent the effects of fault system behavior on scales smaller than can be resolved on computationally feasible meshes; develop Community Block Model (CBM-A) based on CFM-A, assess mechanical compatibility of CFM-A and how slip is transferred between recognized fault segments; generate realistic finite element meshes of Southern California consistent with CFM-A and CVM/USR structure; develop models of time-dependent stress transfer and deformation of Southern California over multiple earthquake cycles addressing geologic slip rates, geodetic motions (including CMM 4.0), and earthquake histories; use these models to infer fault slip, 3-D rheologic structure, and fault interactions through the transfer of stresses; test model predictions of stress evolution by comparisons with observations of state of stress, highresolution earthquake location and mechanism studies, and constraints from earthquake source physics models; develop systems which can be used to estimate earthquake parameters to rapidly provide information, such as expected postseismic deformation, useful in planning post-earthquake geodetic deployments. - Seismicity evolution models: Develop, validate, and facilitate use of codes for simulating earthquake catalogs using CFM-A fault structure, USR and CBM-A; incorporate constraints from geologic slip rates, geodetic data, realistic boundary conditions, and fault rupture parameterizations, including rate-state friction and normal stress variations; assess the processes that control the space-time-magnitude distribution of regional seismicity; quantify sources of complexity, including geometrical structure, stress transfer, fault zone heterogeneity, and slip dynamics; assess the utility of these models in forecasting Southern California earthquakes as part of the RELM effort; search for statistically significant signals in the space-time-magnitude distribution of seismicity and understand their physical origin.
+• Seismicity evolution models: Develop, validate, and facilitate use of codes for ensemble models simulating earthquake catalogs using CFM fault structure, USR and CBM, as well as stochastic representations of faults not included in CFM; incorporate constraints (including data assimilation) from geologic slip rates, geodetic data, realistic boundary conditions, and fault rupture parameterizations, including rate-state friction and normal stress variations; assess the processes that control the space-time-magnitude distribution of regional seismicity; quantify sources of complexity, including geometrical structure, stress transfer, fault zone heterogeneity, and slip dynamics; assess the utility of these models in forecasting Southern California earthquakes as part of the RELM effort; search for statistically significant signals in the space-time-magnitude distribution of seismicity and understand their physical origin.